The Call of Mount Carmel

 Saturday Privilege

-In 1316, the Virgin appeared to Cardinal Tiago who, on the second day of the vision, was elected Pope bearing the name John XXII.
+In 1316, it is said that the Virgin appeared to a cardinal who, on the second day of the vision, was elected Pope bearing the name John XXII, who reigned up to 1334.
 She spoke to him of a Sabbatine or ‘privilege John XXII’, which was approved and confirmed by Pope Clement VII (“Ex clementi”, 12/8/1530), Pope St Pius V (“Superna dispositione”, 18/2/1566), Pope Gregory XIII (“Ut laudes”, 18/9/1577), and others, and also by the Holy Roman General Inquisition under Pope Paul V (20/1/1613).

 Accordingly, ‘it is permitted to the Carmelite Fathers to preach that the Christian people may piously believe in the help which the souls of brothers and members, who have departed this life in charity, have worn in life the scapular, have ever observed chastity [according to one’s state], have recited the Little Hours [of the Blessed Virgin], or, if they cannot read, have observed the fast days of the Church, and have abstained from flesh meat on Wednesdays and Saturdays (except when Christmas falls on such days), may derive after death — especially on Saturdays, the day consecrated by the Church to the Blessed Virgin — through the unceasing intercession of Mary, her pious petitions, her merits, and her special protection.’
 (Cf. summary approved by the Congregation of Indulgences on 4 July 1908).